 - Inspirational Quotes from Prophets and Great Leaders

 “The child should speak beautiful thoughts so beautifully, with such delicate rendering of each nuance of meaning, that he becomes to the listener the interpreter of the author’s thought.”
 (Charlotte Mason, Vol. 1, p.
 223)

-Poetry is meant to be read aloud.
-Before I read poetry to my boys during our family gather time, I quickly read it to myself and think about what the author’s purpose was, the overall mood, where to pause, where to slow down/speed up.
-I’ve noticed a huge difference in my sons’ interest in poetry since I started reciting it and not simply reading it.
+Before you read poetry aloud, quickly read it to yourself and think about what the author’s purpose was, the overall mood, where to pause, and where to slow down/speed up.
+I’ve noticed a huge difference in my sons’ enjoyment of poetry when I recite it and not read it.